-To gain certification, NHS Choices and the Digital Assessment Service have had to demonstrate that the systems and methods they use to produce their material are robust and result in material that is accurate, accessible, impartial, balanced, based on evidence and well-written.
+To gain certification, the NHS website has had to demonstrate that the systems and methods it uses to produce its material are robust and result in material that is accurate, accessible, impartial, balanced, based on evidence and well written.

-The NHS Choices information production methods are described in the site's editorial policy.
-You can also read the Digital Assessment Service’s Information Standard policy statement (PDF, 50kb).
+The NHS website information production methods are described in the site's editorial policy.

-User-generated information – including comments on a page, comments on services, and blogs and forums – is excluded from the scope of certification.
+User-generated information – including comments on services, and blogs and forums – is excluded from the scope of certification.

 Read more about the scheme on The Information Standard website.